mmahesh09/BMI-calculator/README.md

 Physical Advice: Provide personalized advice based on the user's BMI category to promote healthy lifestyle choices.
 This advice could include dietary recommendations, exercise routines, and general wellness tips.

-## 🚀 About Me
-Hello!
-I'm Mahesh Babu, a passionate UI designer and junior Python developer currently pursuing my Bachelor's degree in Electronics and Communication Engineering from Narayana Engineering College.
-With a strong foundation in engineering principles and a keen interest in technology, I've embarked on a journey to explore the realms of software development and user interface design.